neodevpro/neodevhost/README.md

 ## Pihole

-For Import and Installation
+For Import and Installation<br/>
-1.Login to pihole website
+1.Login to pihole website<br/>
-2.Go to Groupmanagement > Adlists
+2.Go to Groupmanagement > Adlists<br/>
-3.copy the NEODEV AD host link into "Address:"
+3.copy the NEODEV AD host link into "Address:"<br/>
-4.open terminal
+4.open terminal<br/>
 5. Run the following command :
--sudo curl -s https://raw.githubusercontent.com/neodevpro/neodevhost/master/install.sh | bash
+-sudo curl -s https://raw.githubusercontent.com/neodevpro/neodevhost/master/install.sh | bash<br/>
--pihole -g
+-pihole -g<br/>
-6.Then it will import both NEODEV host and whitelist into your Pihole
+6.Then it will import both NEODEV host and whitelist into your Pihole <br/>

-FOR Remove and Uninstall
+FOR Remove and Uninstall<br/>
-1.Login to pihole website
+1.Login to pihole website<br/>
-2.Go to Groupmanagement > Adlists
+2.Go to Groupmanagement > Adlists<br/>
-3.click the red trash can button
+3.click the red trash can button<br/>
-4.open terminal
+4.open terminal<br/>
-5. Run the following command :
+5. Run the following command :<br/>
--sudo curl -s https://raw.githubusercontent.com/neodevpro/neodevhost/master/uninstall.sh | bash
+-sudo curl -s https://raw.githubusercontent.com/neodevpro/neodevhost/master/uninstall.sh | bash<br/>
--pihole -g
+-pihole -g<br/>
-6.Then it will Remove and Uninstall both NEODEV host and whitelist from your Pihole
+6.Then it will Remove and Uninstall both NEODEV host and whitelist from your Pihole <br/>

 ## Sources of AD-hosts data 去广告host源